-In a typical budget year, that would be the end of the budget cycle.
+Yes, the budget is final for now.
+In a typical budget year, once the governor and legislature pass a budget, the budget cycle is over.
 Of course, this is far from the typical year.
-Because many of the economic factors that drive the budgeting process are still very much in flux, we expect to see an update by early fall based on statewide revenue trends.
+Because many of the economic factors that drive the budgeting process are still very much in flux, we expect to see an update this fall based on statewide revenue trends.
 Mid-year changes are challenging to manage, so it will be more important than ever that we are flexible and that we are planning for every possible scenario.

 Unfortunately, we cannot make up for the loss of state funding with increased enrollment.
 In challenging economic times like these, the state caps the number of students we can serve.
 In this case, the proposed 2020-2021 budget caps our enrollment at 2019-2020 levels while providing us less resources to serve the same amount of students.
 This means that we will have to find ways to serve students more efficiently than ever before.

 Before the crisis, as part of the transition to the new Student Centered Funding Formula (SCFF), community colleges in the state had been promised three years of "hold harmless" funding, ending after the 2020-2021 budget year.
 Unfortunately, with less state revenue to go around, the state will not have the resources to make good on that commitment.

 The "hold harmless" is still technically in place, in that cuts to colleges will be made proportionately based on the previous funding levels.

 Will federal stimulus dollars, state Rainy Day Fund, and Los Rios reserves protect Los Rios from having to make cuts?